Skip to content

 Takaezu was also an enthusiastic teacher, mentoring numerous students during her tenure at Princeton University from 1967 to 1992, some of whom went on to apprentice at her home studio.
 She also received numerous awards throughout her career.
 In 1964, she received a Louis Comfort Tiffany Foundation grant and a Craftsman’s Fellowship from the National Endowment for the Arts in 1980.
 She held honorary doctorates from the Moore College of Art and Design (Philadelphia), the University of Hawaii at Honolulu, and Princeton University.
 Following her death in 2011, The Toshiko Takaezu Foundation was established to preserve her studio, art, and legacy.

-In 1990, the Montclair Art Museum in Montclair, New Jersey mounted the retrospective Toshiko Takaezu: Four Decades, which traveled for two years to the Allentown Art Museum in Allentown, PA, her alma mater of Cranbrook Academy, and the National Museum of Modern Art in Kyoto, Japan.
+In 1990, the Montclair Art Museum (New Jersey) mounted the retrospective Toshiko Takaezu: Four Decades, which traveled for two years.
 In 1995, the National Museum of Modern Art in Kyoto, Japan mounted Toshiko Takaezu: Retrospective, which traveled throughout Japan and the United States.
-Notable solo exhibitions of the last twenty years include Toshiko Takaezu: The Art of Clay at the Japanese American National Museum, UCLA International Institute, Los Angeles, CA (2005); Echoes of the Earth: Ceramics by Toshiko Takaezu at the Crocker Art Museum, Sacramento, CA (2007); Toshiko Takaezu: The OOMA Collection at the Ohr-O’Keefe Museum of Art, Biloxi, Mississippi (2016); and Intuition & Reflection: The Ceramics of Toshiko Takaezu, Allentown Art Museum, Allentown, PA (2021–22).
+Notable solo exhibitions of the last twenty years include Toshiko Takaezu: The Art of Clay at eh Japanese American National Museum, UCLA International Institute, Los Angeles, CA (2005); Echoes of the Earth: Ceramics by Toshiko Takaezu, at the Crocker Art Museum, Sacramento, CA (2007); Toshiko Takaezu: The OOMA Collection at the Ohr-O’Keefe Museum of Art, Biloxi, Mississippi (2016); and Intuition & Reflection: The Ceramics of Toshiko Takaezu, Allentown Art Museum, Allentown, PA (2021–22).
 In 2022, Takaezu was included in the 59th International Art Exhibition of La Biennale di Venezia, Venice, Italy, The Milk of Dreams.
-In 2023, Takaezu was the subject of two important retrospective exhibitions: Toshiko Takaezu: Shaping Abstraction at the Museum of Fine Arts, Boston, featuring her ceramics alongside her interdisciplinary works, and Toshiko Takaezu / Lenore Tawney at Crystal Bridges Museum of Art in Bentonville, AR, highlighting the two artists’ long and formative friendship.
-Also in 2023, the Noguchi Museum announced the major traveling retrospective, Toshiko Takaezu: World's Within, along with a monograph co-published by Yale University Press; co-curated by Noguchi Museum Senior Curator Dakin Hart, Assistant Curator Kate Wiener, art historian Glenn Adamson, and composer and sound artist Anne Leilehua Lanzilotti, the exhibition includes over 300 works from private and public collections.
+In October 2023, Crystal Bridges Museum of Art in Bentonville, AR, will open Toshiko Takaezu / Lenore Tawney, an exhibition of new acquisitions highlighting the two artists long and formative friendship.
+In 2024, The Isamu Noguchi Foundation and Garden Museum mounted the major traveling retrospective, Toshiko Takaezu: Worlds Within, along with a monograph, co-published by Yale University Press, which stands as the most ambitious study of an American ceramic artist to date.
+Co-curated by Noguchi Museum Senior Curator Dakin Hart, Assistant Curator Kate Wiener, art historian Glenn Adamson, and composer and sound artist Anne Leilehua Lanzilotti, the exhibition included over 300 works from private and public collections and received rave reviews.

 SELECTED MUSEUM COLLECTIONS